 Nanette is extremely hardworking and is dedicated to doing whatever it takes to help each and every patient.
-Nanette has worked at NSAC for 2 years, and has loved every minute!
+Nanette has worked at NSAC for 3 years, and has loved every minute!
 Nanette came to the Northside Animal Clinic from the human medicine side and is an extremely passionate caring individual, whether with animals, the elderly, or the disabled.
 Nanette is honest, caring, and persistent.
-Nanette enjoys spending time with her children, Marilyn and Isaiah, and her fiancé.
-Nanette’s pets include Blue, the bird; Midget, the cat; and Hermie, Red, and Two-Tone, her beloved pups.
+Nanette enjoys spending time with her children, Marilyn and Isaiah, and her fiancé, Blake.
+Nanette’s pets include: Blue, the bird; Midget, the cat; and Hermie, Red, and Two Tone, her beloved pups.
 Nanette’s favorite part of working at NSAC is being able to help and be an advocate for animals, as well as the learning experiences she gets every day.
 She also enjoys building relationships with her co-workers and clients.

 Mikayla is hardworking and passionate about animals.
 She works as a receptionist and is the manager of our boarding facility.
 Mikayla loves to play softball in her free time.
 Her favorite animals are dogs because they love you unconditionally.
 Mikayla has 2 dogs, Leyna and Ammo.
 Leyna is a 2-year-old German Shorthair Pointer, who she describes as a little spitfire.
 Ammo is a 10-year-old German Shepherd, who she describes has an old man with a spunky heart!
 Mikayla’s favorite part of working at NSAC is providing quality patient care.

 Jessika is energetic and fun to be around.
-Jess is a veterinary assistant and can be seen all around the clinic doing a number of different tasks.
-Jess loves to play sports and exercise, and she loves to sing.
+Jess is a veterinary technician and can be seen all around the clinic doing a number of different tasks.
+Jess loves to play sports and exercise.
+Jess, and her fiancé Jett, are loving parents to a beautiful daughter, Anakin.
 Jess’s favorite animals are wolves and she has three German Shepherds, Jax, Jasmine, and Buddy.
-Her favorite part of working at NSAC is helping animals and being able to learn new things every day.
+Her favorite part of working at NSAC is helping patients and being able to learn new things every day.

 Jessika is empathetic and caring.
 Jessika works as a veterinary assistant and enjoys interacting with patients.
 Jessika likes to rodeo in her free time.
-Jessika has an Australian Shepherd and Border Collie mix dog named Remington, and a Quarter horse named Pep.
+Jessika has an Australian Shepherd and Border Collie mix dog named Remington.
 Her favorite animals are horses because they are intuitive and majestic.
 She says her favorite part of working at NSAC is our staff and clients.

 Gus Jones was born on September 11, 2010 in Joshua, Texas as part of Jeff and Paula Hall’s Dachshund Hall family.
 When Gus was 5 weeks old he got to go live with the Jones’ family and once he “grew up” became Head of Security for the Northside Animal Clinic.
 He is very friendly and loves to meet and greet anyone who comes into the clinic.
 Gus spends his days at the clinic performing a variety of tasks including barking, sleeping, trying to avoid “Junebug”, and meeting new friends (not necessarily in that order).
 In the evenings, Gus goes home with Dr. Jones or Stephanie and continues his security duties.
 Gus loves to spend time in the back yard making sure that no squirrels get in the trees.
 Gus has two human siblings, Lauren and Lindsey, who he loves dearly, and a canine sibling named “Junebug”, who he really doesn’t care about.
 If anyone ever wants to see Gus, he can usually be found at the clinic.
 Gus is currently working on writing his blog, which will be a compilation of his day-to-day life with a little information mixed in for his fellow pets.